-- 1. All complaints are to be written and filed with the Office of the Affirmative Action Officer of the College. - Upon receipt of said complaint the officer will set up a meeting of the Grievance Committee within 30 days to hear the complainant. - 3.
-Complainant will be notified in writing of the date, time, and place of meeting. - Complainant will be invited to state the nature of the alleged discrimination before the Grievance Committee. - 5.
+- 1. All complaints are to be written and filed with the Office of the Affirmative Action Officer of the College. - 2.
+Upon receipt of said complaint the officer will set up a meeting of the Grievance Committee within 30 days to hear the complainant. - 3.
+Complainant will be notified in writing of the date, time, and place of meeting. - 4.
+Complainant will be invited to state the nature of the alleged discrimination before the Grievance Committee. - 5.
 Any party to the proceeding has the right to present direct testimony through witnesses and/or any other relevant evidence in support of the party's allegations or defense. - 6.
-Complainant and/or college officials desiring legal counsel may obtain such representation provided notification is given in advance by both parties. - Complainant will be given written notice of the Grievance Committee's decision within seven days following the meeting. - 8.
+Complainant and/or college officials desiring legal counsel may obtain such representation provided notification is given in advance by both parties. - 7.
+Complainant will be given written notice of the Grievance Committee's decision within seven days following the meeting. - 8.
 Within ten days of Complainant's receipt of written notice of an adverse decision by the Grievance Committee, Complainant may file an appeal with the President of the college, who upon receipt, either personally or through delegation, will appoint an Ad Hoc Committee to hear the appeal composed of the Executive Committee of the college's Board of Trustees and two peers of the Complainant. - 9.
-The Chair of the Executive Committee of the Board of Trustees also will serve as Chair of the Ad Hoc Committee to hear Complainant's appeal and will schedule the hearing within fourteen days from the President's receipt of the appeal. - Complainant will be notified in writing of the date, time, and place of the appeal hearing before the Ad Hoc Committee. - 11.
+The Chair of the Executive Committee of the Board of Trustees also will serve as Chair of the Ad Hoc Committee to hear Complainant's appeal and will schedule the hearing within fourteen days from the President's receipt of the appeal. - 10.
+Complainant will be notified in writing of the date, time, and place of the appeal hearing before the Ad Hoc Committee. - 11.
 In an appeal before the Ad Hoc Committee, Complainant will be accorded the same rights (described in Procedures 4-6 above) as were available when appearing before the Grievance Committee. - 12.
-Complainant will be given written notice of the Ad Hoc Committee's decision within seven days following its decision. - 13.
-The decision of the Ad Hoc Committee will be final and not subject to review by college officials. - 14.
-Publication of the above procedures will be made to all students and employees of Brewton-Parker College.
+Complainant will be given written notice of the Ad Hoc Committee's decision within seven days following its decision.

+- 13. The decision of the Ad Hoc Committee will be final and not subject to review by college officials. - 14.
+Publication of the above procedures will be made to all students and employees of Brewton-Parker College. - 15.
+Contact for Interpretation: The President.
+This policy statement supersedes all previous policy statements on this subject.